Trewaters/SifuTrewaters/practice/signIn.md

 - 3/22/2017, Went to MongoDB meetup last night in San Francisco.
 That was fun.
 I got to ask questions of some of the internal team.
 I also met a nice guy from Aspen.
 Time to try some new meetups.
 I have been going to the same topics for awhile and they aren't as interesting as they once were.
 I feel like it is more marketing.
 I want more inspiration.
 - 3/23/2017, Almost forgot to update today.
 I was inspired to add my notes for a politcal app on github.
 I figure I have 4 years of inspiration under the new administration.
 - 3/24/2017, It's Friday!!!! :star:
+- 3/25/2017, I'm at the monthly BJD (Berkeley Javascript Dojo) meetup.
+I am on time and no one is here.
+3 people said they would attend during the 4 hour block.
+We will see how that goes.
+Consistency is important for me as the host.
+Even if they don't show I will.